wavemotion-dave/SpeccySE/readme.md

 Royalty Free Music for the opening jingle provided by Anvish Parker

+lzav compression (for save states) is Copyright (c) 2023-2025 Aleksey Vaneev and used by permission of the generous MIT license.

 The Sinclair logo is used without permission but with the maximum of respect and love.